Bishan Bus Interchange

-The Bishan Bus Interchange is a bus interchange serving Bishan, Singapore.
+Bishan Bus Interchange is a bus interchange serving Bishan, Singapore.
 The interchange commenced passenger service as Bishan Bus Terminal in 1988, with Services 56 and 58.
 Located at Bishan Street 13, it is designed in a unique squarish configuration with the building wrapping around the bus parking area.

 The Ministry of Education Language Centre (MOELC) lies across the field to the north.
 Passengers are also able to transfer to Bishan MRT station on the Circle line from an entrance located right outside the interchange.

 History

 Bishan Bus Interchange opened on 30 April 1989.
 Built at a cost of SGD$5.5 million, it replaced the temporary bus station that had been serving the new town of Bishan since December 1985.
 It was among the first batch of bus interchanges built to integrate with a Mass Rapid Transit (MRT) station.
 As such, passengers can easily transfer between bus services at this interchange and the Bishan MRT station.